Minimal surfaces with non-trivial topology in the three-dimensional Heisenberg group: Equivariant minimal surfaces in

 \subsection{Helicoidal minimal surface}

 Next we consider helicoidal surfaces, in particular $\R$-equivariant surfaces for which $\rho_t$ is not contained entirely in $\Nil$.
-By Theorem \ref{thm:equivariant} and Theorem \ref{transinv} this is exactly the case where the degree one potential $D$ satisfies $\det D|_{\l=1} = c^2 - |a + \bar b|^2 >0$.
+By Theorem \ref{thm:equivariant} and Theorem \ref{transinv} this is exactly the case when the degree one potential $D$ satisfies $\det D|_{\l=1} = c^2 - |a + \bar b|^2 >0$.

 Computations with general coefficients $a,b,c$ are obviously quite laborious.
 Therefore we will restrict here to the case \eqref{eq:c} below.
 Note that coefficients can be changed/simplified by using scalings of coordinates and/or immersions and one can move from one surface to another one in the same associated family etc. It is conjectured, that up to such manipulations the basic helicoidal surfaces can all be generated from the ones with $a=1$ and $c =2$.
 Therefore, we normalize $a$ and $c$ as